Burkina Faso at the Olympics: 2016 Summer Olympics

-Four of Burkina Fasso's five athletes at these games earned their ticket to Rio De Janeiro in 2016 through universality slots.
+Four of Burkina Faso's five athletes at these games earned their ticket to Rio de Janeiro in 2016 through universality slots.
 Two athletes (one for each gender) competed in both athletics and swimming in these games.
-No Burkinabé athlete made it out of their heats, including judoka Rachid Sidibé who bore the nation's flag at the opening ceramony.
+No Burkinabé athlete made it out of their heats, including judoka Rachid Sidibé who bore the nation's flag at the opening ceremony.

 2020 Summer Olympics

 The 2020 Summer Olympics in Tokyo, Japan saw Hugues Fabrice Zango win Burkina Faso's first, and to date only, olympic medal in the triple jump.
-Fabrice Zango had competed in the 2016 Games in Rio De Janeiro after Burkina Faso received a universiality place allowing him to participate in the games.
+Fabrice Zango had competed in the 2016 Games in Rio de Janeiro after Burkina Faso received a universality place allowing him to participate in the games.
 Other notable athletes at these games included the first Burkinabé cyclist to compete in the Olympics, Paul Daumont, and Faysal Sawadogo who competed in the Taekwondo competition, losing both his first match to eventual gold medalist Maksim Khramtsov, and his repecharge match against Croatian Toni Kanaet.